jennybc/googlesheets/vignettes/basic-usage.md

 Note that data from the cell feed comes back as a data.frame with one row per cell.
 We provide the function `reshape_cf()` to reshape this data into something tabular.

-*To add, using row and column limits on the cell feed.*
+*To add, using row and column limits on the cell feed.
+All covered in the README.*

 *Stuff below partialy redundant with above*